Review of Proko’s Figure Drawing Fundamentals Course

 If you’re looking for poses to draw Stan gives you examples in every chapter.
 But if you want full photosets to draw from then download his model pose sets.
 These aren’t included with the figure course but they’re pretty cheap to grab separately.

-The Proko figure drawing course is, in my opinion, the absolute best place to start learning how to draw well.
-These videos break down complex ideas into simple step-by-step exercises that you can practice on your own.
+The Proko figure drawing course is, in my opinion, the absolute best way to start learning how to draw properly.

-Stan has the work and skillset to prove he’s a competent teacher.
+Stan has the history and skillset to prove he’s a competent teacher.
 Plus his teaching style is so direct and thorough that you shouldn’t ever feel lost or confused.

 But it’s important to mention this course is not a miracle worker.
 It will not teach you everything—in fact no single art resource will teach you everything.